Buying a toxic plant was the best mistake I ever made.

 I’m probably not alone, and I’m sure I am not the only one with an experience like that.
-Years later, I own over 50 houseplants, all of these purchased and/or inherited with my cats in mind.
+Years later, I now own over 50 houseplants, all of these purchased and/or inherited with my cats in mind.
 I’ve never had to experience the Dracaena Episode again, as it came to be named.
-While I have a few toxic plants (I do own a few pothos), they are kept suspended from the ceiling and, no matter what super climbing power my cats have, they cannot reach them.
+While I have a few toxic plants (I do own a few Monsteras), they not bothered by cat paws.